Fair Graph Machine Learning under Adversarial Missingness Processes: Introduction

 \section{Introduction}

-With the increasing popularity of machine learning in high-stakes decision-making, it has become a consensus that these models carry implicit biases, and these biases should be addressed to improve the fairness of algorithmic decisions \cite{ghallab2019responsible}.
-The disparate treatment of such models towards African Americans and women has been illustrated in the well-documented COMPAS \cite{b1} and Apple credit card \cite{apple} cases, respectively.
-While there has been extensive research on fair machine learning, the proposed solutions have mostly disregarded important challenges that arise in real-world settings.
-For instance, in many applications, data can be naturally modeled as graphs (or networks), representing different objects, their relationships, and attributes instead of as sequences or images.

-Another challenge for fair machine learning is the pervasiveness of missing data \cite{little2019statistical}.
+With the increasing popularity of machine learning in high-stakes decision-making, it has become a consensus that these models carry implicit biases that should be addressed to improve the fairness of algorithmic decisions \citep{ghallab2019responsible}.
+The disparate treatment of such models towards African Americans and women has been illustrated in the well-documented COMPAS \citep{b1} and Apple credit card \citep{apple} cases, respectively.
+While there has been extensive research on fair ML, the proposed solutions have mostly disregarded important challenges that arise in real-world settings.
+For instance, in many applications, data can be naturally modeled as graphs (or networks) \citep{dong2023fairness}, representing different objects, their relationships, and attributes, instead of as sequences or images.
+Moreover, fair ML is also prone to missing data \citep{little2019statistical}.
 This is particularly critical because fair algorithms often require knowledge of sensitive attributes that are more likely to be missing due to biases in the collection process or privacy concerns.
-As an example, the absence of data in census surveys and health surveys is correlated with sensitive attributes such as gender, age, race, etc. \cite{o2019potential,weber2021gender}.
-Missing data is also a concern in networked data, especially when tracking the transmission of diseases \cite{ghani1998sampling}.
-As a result, many fair machine learning algorithms rely on imputation methods to handle missing data and mitigate associated biases.
-However, when the missingness mechanism is not random, standard imputation techniques can introduce systematic errors that propagate through the pipeline and compromise downstream fairness \cite{mansoor2022impact,jeong2022fairness}.
+For instance, census and health surveys exhibit missingness correlated with gender, age, and race \citep{o2019potential,weber2021gender}.
+Networked data, such as disease transmission studies, face similar issues \citep{ghani1998sampling}.
+As a consequence, fair ML methods often rely on missing data imputation, which can introduce errors that compromise fairness \citep{mansoor2022impact,jeong2022fairness}.